annaryen/programming-task/README.md

 Steps to start application:
 1. Download code
-2. Open the project folder in your IDE
+2. Open the project folder (cgi_programming-task) in your IDE
 3. Run "npm install" in terminal
 4. Run "npm start" in terminal